Explore the Levels of Change Management

 • Redefine strategy and mission for the new integrated health system

-• Redesign organization structure and reporting relationships
+• Redesign the organization structure and reporting relationships

 • Transform culture by bridging differences between hospitals

-CM ensures every team member is prepared and equipped to embrace a new direction.
+Change management ensures every team member is prepared and equipped to embrace a new direction.
 They turn your blueprint into a reality.

-• Integrate operations, workflows and processes
+• Integrates operations, workflows and processes

-• Create standard protocols and patient experience
+• Creates standard protocols and patient experience

 OD's role: